 Taves Family Farms Pumpkin Patch adventures in Abbotsford.
 Photo: Wendy Nordvik-Carr©

-We tasted the Butter Chicken Naan Tacos, Double Pumpkin SpiceCream, Pumpkin Spice Mini Donuts, which were all delicious.
-Hours: Opens September 17 for the Fall at the Farm.
-Pumpkin Patch opens around September 24, 2023
+We tasted the Butter Chicken Naan Tacos, Double Pumpkin SpiceCream, and Pumpkin Spice Mini Donuts, which were all delicious.

 See our guide to Metro Vancouver Pumpkin Patches and Corn Mazes